mikea/ztd/README.md

 ## About

-This game was created to learn Zig and Data Oriented Design approach.
+This game was written by me during fall 2022 holidays to learn Zig and Data Oriented Design approach.
+It contains a highly optimized 2D sprite engine with custom OpenGL-based renderer.

-To let DOD shine, the goal was to push performance boundaries of the number of units present in the simulation.
+To let the DOD shine, this project's goal was to push performance boundaries of the number of units present in the simulation.

-Currently on `Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz` the engine achieves
+Currently on `Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz` the engine achieves up to
-~20*10^6 units/sec of single-threaded performance.
+10*10^6 units/sec of single-threaded performance.

 ## Runtime Requirements

 - Linux with following packages: `libglfw3-dev`
-- Win
+- Windows 64

 ## Usage